odpi/egeria-docs/site/docs/services/omvs/glossary-workflow/overview.md

 --8<-- "snippets/content-status/in-development.md"

-# Glossary Workflow Open Metadata View Services (OMVS)
+# Glossary Workflow OMVS

-The Glossary Workflow OMVS is a REST API designed to support UIs that enable the maintenance of glossary content using a controlled workflow process.
+The Glossary Workflow Open Metadata View Service (OMVS) is a REST API designed to support UIs that enable the maintenance of glossary content using a controlled workflow process.
+It runs in a [View Server](/concepts/view-server) and calls the [Asset Manager OMAS](/services/omas/asset-manager/overview) to retrieve and make changes to the glossary.

 ## Why use a controlled glossary workflow